-3.7.3 IBM Wave
+3.7.3 Log-On Wave for IBM Z

-IBM Wave for z/VM is an intuitive virtualization management software product that provides management, administration, provisioning, and enables automation of Linux virtual servers in a z/VM environment.
+Wave for IBM Z is an intuitive virtualization management software product that provides management, administration, provisioning, and enables automation of Linux virtual servers in a z/VM environment.
+Wave for IBM Z simplifies and accelerates the management and daily administration of highly virtualized z/VM and Linux server environments on IBM Z and IBM LinuxONE

-To reduce the complexity of z/VM management, IBM Wave for z/VM is a perfect solution to help system administrators in their daily tasks.
+To reduce the complexity of z/VM management, Wave for IBM Z provides a solution to help system administrators in their daily tasks.
 The following is a list of features that can help with maintenance tasks:

-- Display and manage virtual servers and resources, all from the convenience of a single graphical interface - Provision VMs, and install a guest operating system - ► Provision virtual resources, such as processors, memory, network, and storage - Capture and clone virtual servers across partitions - ► Create and configure virtual switches (VSWITCHes) and guest LANs - Relocate VMs to other partitions - Display, monitor, and manage z/VM hypervisor resources, such as paging
+- ► Display and manage virtual servers and resources, all from the convenience of a single graphical interface - Provision VMs, and install a guest operating system - Provision virtual resources, such as processors, memory, network, and storage - Capture and clone virtual servers across partitions - ► Create and configure virtual switches (VSWITCHes) and guest LANs - ► Relocate VMs to other partitions - Display, monitor, and manage z/VM hypervisor resources, such as paging